 - Can you recommend parrot-safe plants for my Baudin's Black Cockatoo's environment?

-- What are some tips for counter-conditioning fear responses in a Yellow Crested Cockatoo?
+- What signs or behaviors indicate stress in a Yellow Crested Cockatoo?

-- How do I properly harness train a Yellow Crested Cockatoo for free flight?
+- How do I know if my Yellow Crested Cockatoo is elderly or geriatric?